jeffreycwitt/hn202/docs/purgatorio-intro.md

 * We looked at the distinction between sin and vice and why Purgatory might still be necessary even when the ability to sin has been removed.
 * We saw that the notion of "vice" as a "habit" left by the frequent performance of sin is a pointer to the presence of Aristotle's moral psychology in Dante's poem.
   * Accordingly, we identified some of the essential characteristics of Aristotle's ethical theory so that we can look for evidence of this theory in Dante's "Purgatory".
-* Finally, we pointed to some furthers questions to be on the look out, namely:
+* Finally, we pointed to some furthers questions to be thinking about, namely:
   * To what extent does Dante follow Aquinas's synthesis between natural and supernatural happiness, natural reason and revelation?
   * To what extent does Dante reconcile the competing notions of the will seen in Aristotle and Augustine.